clayrisser/mkpm/README.md

    mkpm init
    ```

-2. Add mkpm packages to the `MKPM_PACKAGES` config.
+2. Add mkpm packages to the `MKPM_PACKAGES_DEFAULT` config.
 Below is an example.

    ```makefile
    export MKPM_PACKAGES_DEFAULT := \